inet-framework/inet-tutorials/configurator/doc/step12.rst

 The model
 ---------

-This step uses the ``ConfiguratorE`` network, defined in :download:`ConfiguratorE.ned <../ConfiguratorE.ned>`.
+This step uses the :ned:`ConfiguratorE` network, defined in :download:`ConfiguratorE.ned <../ConfiguratorE.ned>`.
 The network looks like this:

 .. figure:: step12network.png
    :width: 100%

 The core of the network is composed of three routers connected to each other, each belonging to an area.
 There are three areas, each containing